 Repotting: Orbea melanantha will benefit from fresh potting soil every 2 or 3 years.
 Repot it in spring, just before the growing season starts.
 Pick a container with drainage holes.

-Propagation: The best way to propagate this succulent is from stem cuttings.
-It is also easy to grow from seeds.
-Take cuttings during the growing season to ensure good rooting.
-Sow the seeds in spring.
+Propagation: The best way to propagate this succulent is through stem cuttings.
+However, it is also easy to grow from seeds.
+To ensure good rooting, take cuttings during the growing season and sow the seeds in spring.

 Learn more at How to Grow and Care for Stapelia.